Weeknotes vol. 3: 404, Chunk not found

 By Garrett,

-It was a short week at Better Than Good HQ but we packed in as much as we could.
+It was a short week at Better than good HQ but we packed in as much as we could.
 We moved both design and development down the field a bit, which sometimes is all you can ask for!

 Delegated types v.s. single table inheritance